Call 2001 – Inner Temple

 - A client seeking a life interest in a property following multiple house sales and purchases over a 25 year period in which his client was alleged to have acted fraudulently.

 - Defending a claim of undue influence whereby the other party was seeking to have the whole conveyance set aside.

-- Equitable accounting; where he represented a client in prison for arson following a fire at the family home.
+- Equitable accounting; where William represented a client in prison for arson following a fire at the family home.